MA Criminal Appeals Lawyer / Boston Criminal Appeals

 The Appeals Court will first review the transcript from your trial, including the arguments presented by each side.
 The Court will look for legal errors, mistakes, or oversights.
 An appeal can also be successful where that is newly discovered evidence, ineffective legal representation, or a violation of your rights.

 To start the process, a notice of appeal is filed with the Appeals Court.
-Next, I would prepare the record, including the transcript from the trial, as well as a written brief regarding the facts and law involved in your case.
+Next, we review the record, including the transcript from the trial, write a brief outlining the facts and law relevant to your case.
 The brief contains an argument in support of your position, by utilizing the facts and analyzing the applicable laws involved.
-The Appeals court may then schedule a date to hear oral arguments.
-In some specific cases, such as first-degree murder convictions, the Appeals Court is bypassed in favor of the Supreme Judicial Court.
+The Appeals Court may then schedule a date to hear oral arguments.
+In some specific cases, such as first-degree murder convictions, the Appeals Court is bypassed in favor of the Supreme Judicial Court (SJC).
+In all other cases, we have the option of petitioning the Supreme Judicial Court to take jurisdiction of the case, or simply allowing the appeal to proceed to the Appeals Court.